JaagaSustain/jaagasustain.github.io/pages/about.md

 teaser: ""
 permalink: "/about/"
 ---

 ## Focus
 At Jaaga Sustain we focus on environmental challenges that have an economic value and a potential solution in technology.
 We help take lab-proven solutions to market - see technology readiness level (TRL) chart below.

 <div class="small-12 text-center columns">
     <img src="http://jaagasustain.in/images/trl-sustain.png" alt="Sustain TRL Focus">
 </div>

+## Origins
+Launched in 2012, micrograce, focused on new product development for environmental sustainability for European SMEs.
+Five large, successful projects later, working with SMEs in India proved more elusive and hence we started working more closely with startups in India.
+Relaunched as Jaaga Sustain in early 2016, we take a fresh approach to incubation in India.
+We go beyond mentoring and provide real, hands-on support to our startups - leveraging our decades worth of product innovation expertise.

 ## Our Team